jjolano/openps3ftp/README.txt

 =============================

 Note to users:
 - There are two CEX builds: "cex", and "ncex".
-The "ncex" build contains an automatic fix for PARAM.SFO-specific features, most notably the XMB category.
+Use the "ncex" build if running a firmware version higher than 3.55.
 - The DEX build should work on any DEX firmware.
 It will be installed at a separate location from the CEX build.